-The highest standards of academic integrity and compliance with the university's Student Code of Conduct are expected of all graduate students in academic coursework and research activities.
+The highest standards of academic integrity and compliance with ASU's Student Code of Conduct, are expected of all graduate students in academic coursework and research activities.
 The failure of any graduate student to uphold these standards may result in serious consequences including suspension or expulsion from the university and/or other sanctions as specified in the academic integrity policies of individual colleges as well as the university.

-The ASU student academic integrity policy lists violations in detail.
+The ASU Student Academic Integrity Policy lists violations in detail.
 These violations fall into five broad areas that include but are not limited to:

-- 1. Cheating on an academic evaluation or assignment. - 2.
-Plagiarism (including self-plagiarism). - 3.
-Academic deceit, such as fabricating data or information. - 4.
-Aiding academic integrity policy violations and inappropriately collaborating. - 5.
-Falsifying academic records.
+- Cheating on an academic evaluation or assignment. - Plagiarism (including self-plagiarism). - Academic deceit, such as fabricating data or information. - Aiding academic integrity policy violations and inappropriately collaborating. - Falsifying academic records.